sylvaincom/sylvaincom.github.io/_pages/cv.md

   <tr>
     <td colspan="3">
       <ul>
-        <li>:probabl. is an AI startup that is the official brand operator of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the popular open-source machine learning Python library.
-More info: <a href="https://gael-varoquaux.info/programming/promoting-open-source-from-inria-to-probabl.html">Gaël Varoquaux's blog</a> / <a href="https://techcrunch.com/2024/02/01/probabl-is-a-new-ai-company-built-around-popular-library-scikit-learn/">TechCrunch</a>.</li>
+        <li>:probabl. is the official brand operator of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the reference open-source machine learning Python library. :probabl. is an <i>Entreprise à Mission de Souveraineté Industrielle et Numérique</i> and a spin-off of Inria.
+More info: <a href="https://gael-varoquaux.info/programming/promoting-open-source-from-inria-to-probabl.html">Gaël Varoquaux's blog</a> / <a href="https://www.linkedin.com/posts/ylechelle_ownyourdatascience-france-france2030-activity-7158736902500601856-pOe4">
+        Yann Lechelle's post</a> / <a href="https://techcrunch.com/2024/02/01/probabl-is-a-new-ai-company-built-around-popular-library-scikit-learn/">TechCrunch</a>.</li>
         <li>As a ML Product Engineer, I contribute to building the <i>Data Scientist Companion</i> to empower data scientists and companies in mastering their entire data lifecycle.</li>
         <li>Feel free to contact me if you are interested in such a product!</li>
       </ul>